 The time jump that Invincible took several issues back has had plenty of ups and downs thus far.
-The last issue that we got back in November was not the best showing for the new status quo for Mark Grayson and his supporting cast.
+The last issue we got back in November was not the best showing for the new status quo for Mark Grayson and his supporting cast.
 The biggest problem with Invincible #131 was that it was extremely dull even with how much new life the time jump injected into the series prior to that issue.
 Now that we are entering the final year of Invincible comics hopefully Robert Kirkman and Cory Walker can start the year strong by turning around how things ended in 2016.
 Will that be the case with Invincible #132?
 Let’s find out.

 Writer: Robert Kirkman